Design stage localization

 Shifting localization from a one-off activity that happens post-release to a continuous process that happens pre-release impacts your stakeholders – how you collaborate, share information, and function as a team.

-Think about it like this: If your UX writer is the last in the pipeline of the design process before development handoff, it will require some initial coordination to ensure that they start their work earlier in the localization process.
+Think about it like this: If your UX writer is the last in the pipeline of the design process before development handoff, it will require some initial coordination to ensure that they start their work earlier in the translation and localization process.
 The same applies to other team members who have certain dependencies that need to take place before they begin their work.

 The challenge is coordinating this change between all the stakeholders.
 Since design-stage localization is all about effective collaboration before you build, it “urges you to work closely with each other to make sure things are on track,” says Keith Vaz, Interaction Designer at Gojek.

 Even if your stakeholders aren’t entirely new to localization, it requires some basic onboarding to educate and ramp up your team.
 For example, designers may not be familiar with some newer terms like ‘keys.’
 They may require some training on how to link keys to the text elements in the design—and it will likely take some initial effort to get them up to speed.
+Ensuring that the team understands how translation keys function within the design is crucial for smooth collaboration and accurate localization across all platforms.

 Breaking silos between tools, processes, and teams